Are You Dating Your Past? Attachment, Archetypes & Somatic Memory

 the ways you once learned to get needs met in an unsafe or inconsistent world.

-As Chapter 16: The Relational Dance describes, you’re not just engaging with your partner—you may be reenacting your family system, silently asking:
+As the Relational Dynamic framework describes, you’re not just engaging with your partner—you may be reenacting your family system, silently asking:

 “Will you love the version of me they could not accept?”